Depth-monster/white_hat/0_chapter.md

 So why do hackers use Linux over other operating systems?
 Mostly because Linux offers a far higher level of control via a few different methods.

+### Linux Offers Granular Control

+Linux is granular.
+That means that you have an almost infinite amount of control over the system.
+In Windows, you can control only what Microsoft allows you to control.
+In Linux, everything can be controlled by the terminal, at the most miniscule level or the most macro level.
+In addition, Linux makes scripting in any of the scripting languages simple and effective